- Conduct market research and create a business strategy, to determine whether beginning a carpet cleaning business is feasible.

 4. Get the appropriate insurance

-If you’re hiring staff, think about getting commercial auto insurance, which is needed if you’re using your truck.
-You should also consider getting workers’ compensation insurance and unemployment insurance
+If you’re hiring staff, think about getting a commercial auto insurance policy, which is needed if you’re using your truck.
+You should also consider getting a worker’s compensation policy and unemployment insurance.

 5. Purchase the necessary equipment

 Finding out the equipment that local businesses (carpet cleaning company owners) favor is essential before starting a carpet cleaning business.
 However, if you plan to build a scalable carpet cleaning business, it’s worth investing in high-quality equipment early on.